ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-3-3.md

-# Examples of Individuals Who Successfully Identified Problems Using These Techniques

 In this chapter, we will explore real-life examples of individuals who effectively identified problems using various problem-solving techniques.
 These individuals serve as inspiring role models, showcasing the importance of observation, critical thinking, and creativity in uncovering challenges and opportunities for improvement.